dontic/wayfinder/README.md

 You will also need to have ```python3``` installed.

-> :info: [Click here]() for a tutorial on how to set up Raspbian on your Raspberry Pi.
+> :information_source: [Click here]() for a tutorial on how to set up Raspbian on your Raspberry Pi.

 ### 1. Clone the repository